TheMariday/marimapper/README.md

 To use the Fadecandy backend, please ensure that you are running the Fadecandy server A fork of the Fadecandy repo can be found [here](https://github.com/TheMariday/fadecandy)

+Use
+`--backend fadecandy --server 127.0.0.1:7890` to enable this backend, adjusting the server IP and port where needed

 </details>